nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
-3. **No length restrictions for fields**, which may cause UI display issues.
+3. **No horizontal scrolling for lengthy fields**, which may cause UI display issues.
 4. **Tag names only accept alphanumeric characters**, special characters like hyphens are not allowed.
 5. **Phone numbers only accept the "+" symbol** at the beginning.
 6. **Cannot filter for empty fields**.